Billy Joel: And So It Goes

 Billy Joel: And So It Goes is a 2025 American documentary directed by Susan Lacy and Jessica Levin based on the life and career of musician Billy Joel.
 Produced in two parts for HBO, first aired July 18, then July 25, 2025, the film takes its title from Joel's song "And So It Goes".

 Premise

 Billy Joel: And So It Goes is an expansive portrait of Billy Joel that explores the life and work of the singer-songwriter and the impact of his music.

 Production

 In March 2025, HBO announced that it would be airing a two-part documentary about Joel's life and music and the meaning behind his songwriting.

-The documentary features a diverse cast of interviewees, including members of Joel's family (Alexa Ray Joel, Alexander Joel), ex-wives (Christie Brinkley, Katie Lee), musical luminaries (Bruce Springsteen, Paul McCartney, Pink, Nas, Garth Brooks, and Itzhak Perlman) and friends.
+The documentary features a diverse cast of interviewees, including members of Joel's family (Alexa Ray Joel, Alexander Joel), ex-wives (Christie Brinkley, Katie Lee), musical luminaries (Bruce Springsteen, Paul McCartney, Pink, Nas, Garth Brooks, Jackson Browne, and Itzhak Perlman) and friends.

 The documentary also features the first interview in 40 years with Joel’s first wife, Elizabeth Weber, who helped launch his career, and was his manager until they parted ways in 1982.